wp-plugins/eg-archives/readme.txt

 == Changelog ==

+= Version 1.1.1 - Sept 21st, 2009 =

+* New: Deutsch translation (thanks to Franck Hempel)

 = Version 1.1.0 - Aug 11th, 2009 =

-* New: Translation into Russian
+* New: Translation into Russian (thanks to Fatcow)

 = Version 1.0.1 - June 10th, 2009 =